Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Transformation from Neural Network to Decision Tree

-Differently from previous algorithms in the literature~\cite{nguyen2020towards, lee2019oblique, sudjianto2020unwrapping}, our algorithm only generates essential branches during the creation of the SDT.
-Given the NN input and output layer sizes and the number of hidden layers, the SDT size scales polynomially in the maximum hidden layer width.
-The size complexity of $\mathcal{S}_{\mathcal{N}}$ in terms of the number of nodes is stated in Theorem~\ref{theorem_compactness}, whose proof, provided in Appendix~\ref{app:thm2_compactness}, is based on the upper bound on the number of piecewise affine regions achievable with ReLU NNs~\cite{serra2018bounding}.
+A key advantage of the SDT transformation procedure given in Algorithm~\ref{alg_transformation} over existing approaches~\cite{nguyen2020towards, lee2019oblique, sudjianto2020unwrapping} is that our algorithm only generates essential node splits during the creation of the SDT.
+As a result, the output SDT size scales polynomially in the maximum NN hidden layer width, as opposed to showing exponential scaling in the number of neurons.
+The complexity of $\mathcal{S}_{\mathcal{N}}$ in terms of the number of nodes is stated in Theorem~\ref{theorem_compactness}, whose proof is based on an upper bound on the number of piecewise affine regions achievable with ReLU NNs~\cite{ferlez2021bounding}.

+We first define $B(x,\delta)$ as the Euclidean ball of radius $\delta$ centered at $x\in\mathbb{R}^n$, where $\delta>0$.
+We then recall the definitions of a hyperplane arrangement, a region of a hyperplane arrangement, and a bound on the number of regions of a hyperplane arrangement \cite{ferlez2021bounding}.